 According to the Paper Bag Company, Americans use around 100 billion plastic bags every year.
 This statistic is slowly declining and that is largely due to the fee being placed on these bags or because they have been banned entirely from some states.

-The UK and some countries in Europe could follow suit too, with their already being talks held about how we can reduce the amount of plastic use each year.
+The UK and some countries in Europe could follow suit too, with there already being talks held about how we can reduce the amount of plastic use each year.
 Plastic waste is continuing to damage our parks, our rivers, and our oceans, causing dangers to our water supplies, our diets, and wildlife.

 New York Efforts